 If a student, faculty, staff, or visitor has been the victim of an incident of non-consensual sexual contact, domestic violence, dating violence or stalking they should immediately report to the Albany State University Police Department, or other recommended points of authority such as the Title IX Coordinator.
 The ASU Police can be contacted at 229-430-4711.
 On the Albany State University East campus, the Police Department is located at 111 Joseph Holley Drive, Albany GA.
 On the Albany State University West campus, the Police Department is located at 2400 Gillionville Road, Albany Ga in Building A - Technology Building, Room 133.
-The Title IX Coordinator, CaDedria D. Hill can be reached at 229-500-3302, and is located in the President's Office, in the Billy C. Black building room 383G.
+The Title IX Coordinator, CaDedria D. Hill can be reached at 229-500-3302, and is located in the Daisy Brown building on the East campus.
 In case of an emergency or ongoing threat, please get to a safe location and call 911.
 Local police may be contacted at 229-431-2100/2132 and are located at 201 W. Oglethorpe Blvd.
 Albany, GA.